denten-books/plain-text/main.md

 calls decentralized and distributed control [@galloway_protocol_2006, 28-54].
 It is distributed to be sure, although to what extent decentralized, is a matter of some debate.
-Like a good soldier, each device in the pictured network internalizes dozens if not hundreds of protocols that enable to system as a whole to function seamlessly (in the way for example your machine can at one moment connect to one wireless access point, and at another moment be tethered to an Ethernet cable with minimal loss of connectivity from the user's point of view).
-Yet, these protocols are also strongly centralized, in the sense of legislated by an international governing body (the International Organization for Standardization in case of OSI and the Internet Engineering Task Force in the case of TCP/IP) and subject to the usual political pitfalls of pan-global consortia.
-Whatever the case may be, the subject exists outside, on the periphery of the network.
+Like a good soldier, each device in the pictured network internalizes dozens if not hundreds of protocols that enable the system to function seamlessly as a whole (in the way, for example, your machine can at one moment connect to one wireless access point, and at another moment be tethered to an Ethernet cable with minimal loss of connectivity from the user's point of view).
+Yet, these protocols are also densly centralized.
+They are, for example, legislated by an international governing body (the International Organization for Standardization in case of OSI and the Internet Engineering Task Force in the case of TCP/IP), subject to the usual political pitfalls of pan-global consortia.
+Whatever the case may be, the subject exists outside of that system, on the periphery of the network.

+The application layer stops at the subject, at times excluding access expclicitly, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201 ("Circumvention of copyright protection systems", passed as part of the "Digital Millennium Copyright Act" in 1998), which stipulates that "no person shall circumvent a technological measure that effectively controls access to a work protected under this title (17.1201.a.1.A)."
+The letter of the law further specified that to "circumvent a technological measure," in this case, means "to descramble a scrambled work, to decrypt an encrypted work, or otherwise to avoid, bypass, remove, deactivate, or impair a technological measure, without the authority of the copyright owner (17.1201.a.3.A)."
+Access control is further defined "measure, in the ordinary course of its operation, requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work (17.1201.a.3.B)."

+[ln3-root]: @stoltz_is_2013

 The flows of power and control are obscured by surface representations at the application layer.

 Automated discourse has gained such opacity and depth in several stages: first, by coupling content and control on the surface of removable paper storage media